Excel Desktop

 Set Up Connection

-If you do not yet have a data connection to CData Connect, you need to set one up.
+If you do not yet have a data connection to CData Connect Cloud, you need to set one up.

 1. In the add-in pane, click Setup Connection.

-A new window displays the Add Connection screen for CData Connect.
+A new window displays the Add Connection screen for CData Connect Cloud.

-2. Select the connector for the data you wish to connect to Excel Desktop.
+2. Select the connector for the data you want to connect to Excel Desktop.

 3. Enter your data connection settings.
 Save and test your connection.